plone/training/docs/voltoaddons/01-addon-basics.md

 community has settled, for now, for the Yarn Classic (v1.x) package manager.
 Yarn is used as an installer, to run scripts but also as a "virtual environment", by using its workspaces feature.
-Typically you'll start Volto applications with `yarn start`, use `yarn test` but you can also integrate the `mrs-developer` library and run `yarn missdev` to do tasks similar to mr.developer in Buildout projects.
+Typically you'll start Volto applications with `yarn start`, or `yarn test`, but you can also integrate the `mrs-developer` library and run `yarn missdev` to do tasks similar to mr.developer in Buildout projects.
 If you're not sure what these or any other `yarn` commands do, it's a good idea to examine your project's